 - Minors (a person under the age of 18 who is not emancipated) must be accompanied by a parent or caregiver at all times.
-Dependent children should not accompany their faculty/staff parents to class or to their office. - Minors may not be in student voyagers' cabins without express written permission of a parent or caregiver. - Minors should never be left alone on the ship without a parent or a designated caregiver while the ship is in port. - School-aged minors must participate in the Dependent Children & Teenagers Program.
+Dependent children should not accompany their faculty/staff parents to class or to their office. - Minors may not be in student voyagers' cabins without the expressed, written permission of a parent or caregiver. - Minors should never be left alone on the ship without a parent or a designated caregiver while the ship is in port. - School-aged minors must participate in the Kids' and Teens' Program (including the study hall period as well as afternoon activities).
 Although dependent children/teenager programming is provided, a caregiver must still be present at all times.